Joe DeLamielleure: Playing career

 DeLamielleure was named an All-Pro six times and was named to the Pro Bowl six times.
 In 1975, DeLamielleure was named by the NFLPA as Offensive Lineman of the Year.
 In 1973, DeLamielleure was Co-Offensive Linemen of the Year as awarded by the 1000 Yard Rusher Club, Columbus, Ohio.
 In 1977, DeLamielleure received the Forrest Gregg Award as the NFL's Top Offensive Lineman for that season.

 In 1980, DeLamielleure was traded to the Cleveland Browns where he blocked for his 2nd NFL MVP, Brian Sipe.
 DeLamielleure became the first player ever to block for a 2,000-yard rusher and a 4,000-yard passer.
 Of those who have done it since, (Jackie Slater, Doug Smith, Irv Pankey, Kevin Glover, and Tom Nalen) only DeLamielleure's duo were NFL MVPs and the passer (Sipe) also won the NFL passing crown.
 Also, the 1980 Browns offensive line led NFL in allowing the lowest sacks percentage and blocked for a 1,000-yard runner (Mike Pruitt).
 During his five years with Cleveland, he played every game.
 In 1979, DeLamielleure was named to the NFL's All-Decade Team.
 He played his final year in the NFL, 1985, back with the Buffalo Bills.

 In 1992, DeLamielleure had a short stint with the Charlotte Rage of the Arena Football League.

 DeLamielleure was named to the Pro Football Hall of Fame in 2003 and was inducted to the East-West Shrine Game Hall of Fame in 2007.

-DeLamielleure had an argument with Gene Upshaw, the head of the Players Union, about retired NFL player's pensions up until Upshaw's death in August 2008.
+After football

+DeLamielleure was a key advocate for retired players of the league in need of financial assistance.
+As such, he was often a critic of Gene Upshaw, the head of the Players Union when it came to attending to the needs of older players in terms of medical and financial help in favor of current players.
+DeLamielleure, along with other former greats such as Mike Ditka announced the first Gridiron Greats Assistance Fund auction in 2007, and he stated that both Upshaw and former NFL commissioner Paul Tagliabue had "done nothing" when it comes to older players.

 DeLamielleure was a promoter of the All-American Football League, a spring league that hoped to fill a void of the now-defunct NFL Europe.
 The AAFL planned to take collegiate players provided they've earned a four-year college degree.
 However, the league did not play a game.

 In 2009, DeLamielleure and his two former college teammates at Michigan State University embarked on a bicycle ride from East Lansing, Michigan to the site of "The City of the Children" orphanage in Mexico.
 The bike tour was to raise funds needed to complete construction and provide the necessary resources to support the abandoned, abused and neglected children of that region.

+In 2013, DeLamielleure was diagnosed with early signs of chronic traumatic encephalopathy (CTE).

+In 2016, DeLamielleure appeared in the Academy Award-winning documentary O.J.: Made in America, discussing Simpson's time in Buffalo and his demeanor as a teammate.